primus/primus/README.md

 ### Example

-There is a small example folder included in this repository which allows to easily play with the real-time connection.
+There is a small example folder included in this repository which allows you to easily play with the real-time connection.
 The code in the example is heavily commented for your reading pleasure.
 The example requires some extra dependencies so don't forget to run `npm install .` in the folder.
 The example